intsystems/.github/profile/repository_structure_rtfm.md

 ## Repository for educational project
 1. Create repository.
 2. Write short description, both in Russian and English.
-3. Add topic "edu_project" into to your repository topics.
+3. Add topic "edu-project" into to your repository topics.
 4. Fill the project into [table](reps_edu.md).
 The repositories are sorted in alphabetical order.